DarrelASandbox/playground-security/README.md

 - [Troy Hunt - OWASP Top 10 for .NET developers part 6: Security Misconfiguration](https://www.troyhunt.com/owasp-top-10-for-net-developers-part-6/)
 - <b>What is it?</b>
-  - Human mistake of misconfigurating the system (e.g. providing a user with a default password)
+  - Human mistake of misconfiguring the system (e.g. providing a user with a default password)
 - <b>What is the impact?</b>
   - Depends on the misconfiguration.
 Worst misconfiguration could result in loss of the system
 - <b>How to prevent?</b>